 For example, you could specify -t 4u in order to have your leading tabs unexpanded.
 In the box content, tabs are always converted into spaces.
 The tab distance in this example is 4.

-Please see the boxes website for the most current email address.
+Please refer to the boxes website for the maintainer’s current email address.

 boxes is free software under the terms of the GNU General Public License, version 2.
 Details in the LICENSE file: https://raw.githubusercontent.com/ascii-boxes/boxes/v2.0.0/LICENSE

 Name of boxes configuration file, if different from ~/.boxes.

 boxes configuration file (takes precedence over system-wide configuration file)

 system-wide configuration file